 This sitemap can be used as another way to include metadata tags to better help Google understand your video’s content

 Accessible Video Files

 Much like your video thumbnails, you want to ensure that Google can fetch and actual video files so that your pages will be eligible for enhances search features such as video previews and key moments.

-Video previews is a relatively new feature in search results pages whereby Google grabs a snippet consisting of a few seconds from a video, and uses is as a clip, which tends to be more engaging than an ordinary, static thumbnail.
+Video previews is a relatively new feature in search results pages whereby Google grabs a snippet consisting of a few seconds from a video and uses it as a clip, which tends to be more engaging than an ordinary, static thumbnail.

 You can use the max-video-preview robots meta tag to limit and control the length of the previews.

-The better that Google can use your video files to understand their content, the more the likelihood of them appearing for relavent searches.
+The better that Google can use your video files to understand their content, the more the likelihood of them appearing for relevant searches.

 Make sure Google can fetch your video content files so your pages are eligible for search features like video previews and key moments.

 Video previews are a feature in search results where Google grabs a few seconds from a video to use as a clip, which can be more engaging than a static thumbnail.